 Applies to Dynamics 365 for Customer Engagement apps version 9.x

-You can use Copy instance in the Dynamics 365 admin center to copy the Dynamics 365 application and all data from any instance to a Sandbox instance.
+You can use Copy instance in the Dynamics 365 admin center to copy the Customer Engagement apps and all data from any instance to a Sandbox instance.
 You can do either a full or minimal copy.

 Check out the following video on copying an instance to a Sandbox instance: Microsoft Dynamics CRM 2013 Spring '14 Online New Features -Copy.